 The purpose of the Instructional Effectiveness Award is to recognize an instructor who demonstrates a strong commitment to teaching and student success and to share at the university level outstanding approaches in instruction that are creative and effective in engaging students in the learning process.

-Nominations for Instructional Effectiveness awards are due on Dec.
-6, 2021 at 5pm.
-Nominations for awards should be submitted to email@example.com.
+Nominations for Instructional Effectiveness awards are available in the fall.
+Nominations for awards should be submitted to [email protected]

 - Distinguished University Professorship

 - Exceptional Service Award

 The USG offers various Teaching Excellence awards for faculty members who push the boundaries on teaching, learning, and student success.
 Awards at the system level include: